trudged

 他在深雪之中跋涉了二十英里。 - We and the Germans trudged through the mud and met in the middle of no-man's-land.

-我们和德国人一起走过了泥地,在不属于任何一方的中间地带会面。 - He trudged wearily along the path.
+我们和德国人一起走过了泥地,在不属于任何一方的中间地带会面。 - Father and daughter trudged along in the blazing desert.